MRtrix3/mrtrix3/docs/reference/commands/tck2connectome.rst

 -  **-out_assignments path** output the node assignments of each streamline to a file; this can be used subsequently e.g. by the command connectome2tck

--  **-zero_diagonal** set all diagonal entries in the matrix to zero (these represent streamlines that connect to the same node at both ends)

 -  **-vector** output a vector representing connectivities from a given seed point to target nodes, rather than a matrix of node-node connectivities

 Standard options